toticavalcanti/research_forms/README.md

 ## Getting Started

-To get a copy of this project on your local machine, use the command below:
+To get a copy of this project on your local machine, use the command below:<br>
 git clone git@github.com:toticavalcanti/research_forms.git

 ### Prerequisites